abpilkington/connect_multiplayer/RENDER_DEPLOYMENT.md

 1. **Build Fails**
    - Check that all TypeScript errors are fixed
    - Ensure `npm run build` works locally
+   - **Server Build Issues**: If you see errors about missing type definitions or test files being included, the build configuration has been fixed in the latest code

 2. **Client Can't Connect to Server**
    - Verify `VITE_SERVER_URL` is correct